lostan-workshop/2025/content/en/cfp/_index.md

 ## 📋 Submission Guidelines

-- Submissions should be in [__standard Springer LNCS style__]( https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines);
+- Submissions should be in [__CEUR Workshop Proceedings__ style](https://it.overleaf.com/latex/templates/template-for-submissions-to-ceur-workshop-proceedings-ceur-ws-dot-org/wqyfdgftmcfw);
 - Submissions must be exported in __PDF format__;
 - _Camera-ready_ versions shall include the LaTeX __source files__;
-- Submissions are not anonymous.
+- Submissions are *not* anonymous __(single-blind)__.

 ## 🔬 Topics of Interest

 We welcome contributions on theoretical foundations, practical applications, and interdisciplinary approaches combining symbolic, statistical, and neural methods in AI.
 Topics of interest include, but are not limited to:

 - Integration of logic and statistics into machine learning models

-- Explainable AI (XAI) and interpretable machine learning
+- Explainable AI (XAI) and interpretable machine learning via symbolic methods

 - Symbolic knoweldge extraction and injection from/into machine learning models

-- Neuro-symbolig approaches to reasoning and planning
+- Neuro-symbolig approaches to AI

 - Statistical relational learning and probabilistic logic